flukejones/asusctl/MANUAL.md

 #### Fan curves

-Fan curve support requires a laptop that supports it (this is detected automatically) and the kernel patch from [here](https://lkml.org/lkml/2021/8/29/50) which is still in review as of 29/09/21.
-As with Profiles, this is included in the kernels we build, and will hit 5.15 kernel upstream.
+Fan curve support requires a laptop that supports it (this is detected automatically) and the kernel patch from [here](https://lkml.org/lkml/2021/10/23/250) which is accepted for the 5.17 kernel release .

 The fan curve format can be of varying formats: